I go by Meg for short and I support

-Folks who are redefining and reimagining the rules that govern society.
+Folks who are redefining and reimagining the policies, systems, and structures that govern society.

-People who look to close the gap between government and it's citizens.
+People who close the gap between government and it's citizens.

 Those who center the wisdom found at the at the margins in their systems change work.

-Folks who work to increase the number of people who are involved in social change efforts.
+Folks who work to increase the number of people who are involved in change efforts.

 This often includes:

 Progressive candidates and campaigns championing such policies and changes.

-Organizations and organizers focused on election reform, new models of governance, or innovative policy.
+Organizations and teams focused on election reform, new models of governance, or innovative policy.

 People who are familiar with or interested in de-centralized models of governance & leadership.